anonconda/RTDmaker/README.md

 ![Fig4_RTDmaker_Readme.PNG](https://drive.google.com/uc?export=view&id=1G_B51paA-6LnG5DyqMr0aDJvxHnKERTY)
 **Figure 4.** **Filtering of fragmentary and chimeric transcripts.** The pipeline groups transcripts into loci with similar start-end exons (**white**).
 Then, for each locus it removes (as fragments) encompassed transcripts that are much shorter than the locus (**yellow**).
-Next, it identifies transcripts overlapping two distinct loci (**grey**), and if the overlapping transcripts are proportionally less than the transcripts of the distinct locis, they are removed as chimeric (**grey**).
-Conversely, if the overlapping transcripts are proportionally more than those of the distinct groups (**white**), then these are removed as fragments and the longer, overlapping transcripts are kept.
+Next, it identifies the group of transcripts overlapping two distinct loci (**grey**), and if the total number of overlapping transcripts are less than the total number of transcripts of all distinct locis, they are removed as chimeric (**grey**).
+Conversely, if the overlapping transcripts are more than those of the distinct groups (**white**), then these are removed as fragments and the longer, overlapping transcripts are kept.

 ----------------------------